 Branding allows you to position yourself against your competition and show how you excel in certain areas.
 Utilize marketing strategies such as differentiation to highlight the unique value proposition (UVP) of your company and attract your exact target audience.

 Stand out from other startups in your field by attacking branding as early as possible.
-Think about how you want others to see your company and make sure every element aligns with that vision.
-Your online presence, in-person attitude, and advertising all need to match your goals.
+Consider how you want others to see your company and ensure every element aligns with that vision.
+Your online presence, in-person attitude, and advertising must match your goals.

 2. Boosting Your Marketing Efforts